 All this is good to know—good that Providence is adhering to authentic, pro-life medical care in the midst of a very difficult situation.

 Let's pray that Providence is able to sustain and grow its admirable pro-life policies and practices.
-After all, it's a life and death matter.
+After all, it's a matter of life and death.

 Tuesday, June 10, 2025